elliotlarson/dev-notes/golang-notes.md

 The `main` package is special and indicates to the Go compiler that the program is going to be an executable.

-The package `main` is accompanied by the function `main` that is the entrypoint for execution of an executable Go app:
+The package `main` is accompanied by the function `main` that is the entry point for execution of an executable Go app:

 ```go
 package main